pixelspark/catena/Documentation/SQL.md

 In the future, the Catena parser will be expanded to support more types of statements.
 Only deterministic queries will be supported (e.g. no functions that return current date/time or random values).

+## Limits

+* There can be no more than *10* nested sub-expressions and/or sub-statements (both count to the same total)

 ## Variables

 Catena exposes several variables in queries: